-This is Part 1 of a three-part series on extending Dropwizard with custom authentication, authorization, and multitenancy.
-For Part 1, we are going to go over adding custom authentication to Dropwizard.
+Part one of a series on extending Dropwizard with custom authentication, authorization, and multitenancy.
+Covers adding custom authentication to Dropwizard.

 How to use compose() and takeUntil() to unsubscribe from an input Observable before emitting a single value down stream.

 How to set up a DropWizard Task to use Hibernate DAO objects for database work.

 Test-driven development often doesn't take advantage of strong type systems.
 In this post I show how Kent Beck's Money example can be improved with types.